CJMiller17/CJMiller17.github.io/blog-week9.md

 ## List some ideas that without a Framework, would take you a long time to code ##

 Frameworks make life easier and often times make coding more efficient.
+Without a framework or a library, I would be left to reinvent the wheel.
+It is important to at least learn how the wheel is built, but if I have to rebuild one for every single project, a lot of time would be wasted.
+Frameworks and libraries increase efficiency and consistency across teams and across projects.